directdemocracy-vote/doc/citizen_card.md

     description: signature of the identidy card by the citizen
     type: string
     contentEncoding: base64
-  edited:
+  published:
-    description: date of the last modification or creation of the citizen card
+    description: date of publication of the citizen card
     type: string
     format: date-time
   familyName: